Canon Permutation Posets: Amphibians

 \end{proof}

 A key point in the proof of Theorem~\ref{them: subposet} is the decomposition of the polynomial whose palindromicity is in question into (a total of $\frac{n!}{2}$) palindromic polynomials (see equation \eqref{eq: bijection refinement}).
-A natural question is to identify these corresponding bijections, which would result in a bijective proof of Theorem~\ref{them: subposet}.
+A natural question is to identify the corresponding bijections between the permutations captured by the coefficients, which would result in a bijective proof of Theorem~\ref{them: subposet}.
 This would also yield bijections in the subcase of canon permutations, addressing questions raised by Elizalde \cite[Problem~4.1]{sergi}.

+\begin{corollary} Consider a chain poset $P=[m]$ with a labeling $\omega$ whose linear extension has $k$ descents.
+Then, for any $Q$ as above, the dissonant canon polynomial $C^{Q,\omega}(x)$ satisfies where $m(n-1)+k$ is the degree of $C^{Q,\omega}(x)$. \end{corollary}